zhengshuai1001/JiKouCompany/README.md

 The cave you fear to enter holds the treasure that you seek.

 Do what you love, not what you think you're supposed to do.

+Every moment you live in the past is a moment you waste in the present.